SomeUserName1/probablistic-automata/README.md

 - [ ] Execute algorithm with minimal example on paper (DE)
 - [ ] Implementation of DE algorithm
 - [ ] Presentation on DE paper & implementation
-- [ ] Write Report & final project presentation
+- [ ] Compare minimizations, in terms of time & coherrence

+Optional:
+- [ ] Normalize by biggest factor or use (0, 1)